1. Why do I need a safe?

 Most safes with a traditional, dial combination lock come with a preset number combination from the factory.
 If you wish to change the combination we recommend you contact a local locksmith.
 Electronic locks (digital keypad) are user friendly and the combination is easy to change whenever you desire.
 Please follow manufacturer instructions carefully.

-14. What happens if I loose or forget my combination?
+14. What happens if I lose or forget my combination?

 You can contact Maximum Security or the manufacture of the safe to retrieve the combination.
 You need to have the serial number of the safe and prove that you are the original owner of that safe.
 We at Maximum Security do not keep any records of combinations.
 We would have to contact the manufacture for you.
 Some manufacturers are now charging to provide combinations.
 We would need to pass that cost along to you.